seandiggity/xmpp-server-tor/README.md

 * Configures automatic updates
 * Gives instructions on what the sysadmin needs to manually do at the end

-To use it, set up a new Debian or Ubuntu server, SSH into it, switch to the root user, and:
+To use it, set up a new Debian server, SSH into it, switch to the root user, and:

 ```sh
 git clone https://github.com/seandiggity/xmpp-server-tor.git